-Using a regular grill for an outdoor kitchen has its many benefits.
-The number one benefit to using a regular grill is that it is cost effective, as it costs less than having to have a grill built in.
+Using a regular grill for an outdoor kitchen has many benefits.
+The number one benefit to using a regular grill is that it is cost-effective, as it costs less than having to have a grill built in.

 What is the Difference Between A Freestanding Grill and a Built-In Grill?

 There are many differences between a freestanding grill and a built-in grill, despite both being used for the same purposes.
 There may be an added benefit to one and a lot more cons with the other.